-As you know I married a carnivore and I prefer eating vegetarian.
+As you know, I married a carnivore and I prefer eating vegetarian.
 He thinks the nutrition theory around kale is a conspiracy and avocados should be left on the tree.
 However, he really enjoys a plate of wild rockets (arugula) with a squeeze of lemon and EVOO.
-I’m afraid tell him arugula has antioxidant benefits and detoxifying power and more.
+I’m afraid to tell him arugula has antioxidant benefits and detoxifying power and more.
 Baby steps.
 Baby steps.
 Someday I will let him know that I slip a bit of avocado into his smoothies and the parsley that I garnish his meals with is really curly leaf kale…or not.

 This is such a simple recipe and makes a great lunch.
 You will need:

 1 cup cooked quinoa

 1 cup chopped baby kale or any other kale